-The SPM used to measure POC, PSD and contaminant concentrations are mainly collected using particle traps (PT, Fig. 4C), while continuous flow centrifuges (CFC, Fig. 4D) are used to monitor specific events such as fast flood event.
-The PT are rectangular stainless-steel boxes, whose internal flows circulate in two distinct parts separated by plates (Schulze et al., 2007; Masson et al., 2018).
+The SPM used to measure POC, PSD and contaminant concentrations are mainly collected using particle traps (PT, Fig. 4c), while continuous flow centrifuges (CFC, Fig. 4d) are used to monitor specific events, such as fast flood events.
+The PT are rectangular stainless-steel boxes, where the internal flow circulates in two distinct parts separated by plates (Schulze et al., 2007; Masson et al., 2018).
 Such integrated sampling allows the collect of sufficient amounts of SPM for contaminants analysis.
-The PT are immersed near the riverbank (Fig. 4C) avoiding dead zones or effluents so that the sampled material is representative of the river fine suspension throughout the cross-section.
-For Andancette and the Saône river monitoring stations, the PT are suspended from a chain and kept immersed at a depth of 0.5 - 1 m while at the other stations the PT are attached to the riverbed at an average depth of 0.5 m.
+The PT are immersed near the riverbank (Fig. 4c) avoiding dead zones or effluents so that the sampled material is representative of the river fine suspension throughout the cross-section.
+For Andancette and the Saône River monitoring stations, the PT are suspended from a chain and kept immersed at a depth of 0.5-1 m while at the other stations the PT are attached to the riverbed at an average depth of 0.5 m.
 At Arles, the PT and CFC are located inside the SORA monitoring station (Eyrolle et al., 2010) and supplied by a pipe.
-These devices allow to take into account the fluctuations of the SPM flux (Le Bescond et al., 2018; Delile et al., 2020).
+These devices allow fluctuations of the SPM flux to be taken into account (Le Bescond et al., 2018; Delile et al., 2020).
 The PT is generally collected every month but can be collected at shorter time intervals in order to monitor specific events such as a flood or dam regulation.
-Unfortunately, PT were sometimes not recovered due to logistic constraints including high level of water or vandalism.
+Unfortunately, PT were sometimes not recovered due to logistic constraints including high level of water and vandalism.
 The measurements conducted on PT samples are considered as time-averaged over its sampling period.
 The purpose of the PT is to obtain an integrative response over a period, which does not allow for the assessment of variation that may occur within that sampling period.